-Summer will officially be here soon, but before kids get out of school and all the vacation planning you did begins to come to fruition, it can be a good idea to take stock of your financial picture and make updates where necessary.
+Summer is officially be here, but before all the vacation planning you did begins to come to fruition, it can be a good idea to take stock of your financial picture and make updates where necessary.
 Below are a few things you should consider to keep your plan in shape.
 We’ve organized them by life stage, from having small kids to being closer to retirement.
 We’ve also included charitable giving, as that happens at every stage.

 If you haven’t started one yet – the sooner you get saving, the better.
 You can fund a 529 plan with up to $16,000 per year and still qualify for the annual gift tax exclusion – but you can also fund five years at once if you’re behind and want to catch up.
 If you have a 529 plan set up, it’s a good idea to revisit your allocation as your child gets closer to college age, to make sure you’re not taking too much risk.